School Psychology (SPS)

 The student will develop skills in the administration, scoring, interpretation, and communication of the results of the major individual intelligence tests.
 Other areas related to the assessment of the cognitive abilities of children, adolescents, and adults will be analyzed, including problems and issues in assessment and legal and ethical considerations.
 Students who receive a grade below a B- must repeat the course.
 Lab fee.

-This first practicum course will introduce the attitudes, concepts, and skills of indirect service delivery in the schools through consultation.
-Students will be placed in a school for a half-day per week throughout the semester and receive 40 practicum hours upon successful completion of this course.
+This first practicum course will introduce the concepts and skills of problem-solving models through indirect service delivery in the schools.
+Students will be placed in a school and receive 50 practicum hours upon successful completion of this course.
 The course is designed to produce consultation and organizational development skills, which will facilitate effective practice in working with instructional, administrative, and support staff to meet the academic, social, and behavioral needs of children in the schools.
 The course will emphasize communication skills; introduce various models of consultation, including systems-level consultation; produce an understanding of the stages of consultation, and focus on the importance of intervention design and ongoing assessment for progress.

 Data-Based Decision Making III: Integrated Psychoeducational Assessment and Intervention reviews academic and cognitive norm-referenced assessment tools with an emphasis on using integrated, co-normed assessment systems.
 The integration of curriculum-based measures (CBMs) and observational tools into a complete assessment process is discussed.
 Intervention approaches for educational difficulties are surveyed, highlighting the link between assessment and specific intervention techniques.